Menu

 }, []);

-To allow users to see the user status as soon as they open the browser extension, we can also make a request when the extension is installed and when the browser starts:
+Additionally, to let users see their status as soon as they open the browser extension, we can also make a request when the extension is installed and when the browser starts:

 background/index.ts